Agustina Cherri: Career

-Humanitarian Activities
+Humanitarian activities

 Since 2004 Agustina along with the support of the Municipality Pilar founded ADA since then chaired the non-profit association.
 With her charity work and the galas which celebrities came, she managed to open the ADA Home, with space to 20 people.
 The institution had psychologists and social workers who worked with each person who entered the shelter to facilitate their conditions when entering.
 The home was a transit institution which aimed to devoted the victims of gender violence the desire to have a decent life and the possibility of reintegrating into society.
 Currently the foundation is still valid.

 Personal life

 From 2007 to 2014, Agustina Cherri was in a relationship with fellow Argentine actor Gastón Pauls with whom she has two children, daughter Muna, born on March 14, 2009, and Nilo, born on December 29, 2011.

 Since 2014, Agustina Cherri is in a relationship with the musician Tomás Vera.
 On October 1, 2019, she gave birth to Alba, first daughter with her partner.

-She is a vegetarian and she is a defender of animal rights.